 Is there a live on requirement?

 First time freshmen are required to live on campus their first academic year, or if coming in as a new student for spring semester, the entire spring semester.
+The live-on requirement also applies to early/middle college students.

 How do I request maintenance for my room?